suhanisuha/yolov10_finetune/README.md

 # YOLOv10 Fine-Tuning for Kidney Stone Detection

 This project focuses on fine-tuning the YOLOv10 model for the custom object detection of kidney stones.
-Leveraging a dataset sourced from Roboflow, this repository provides a comprehensive setup for training and deploying a YOLOv10 model specifically for medical imaging applications.
+Leveraging a dataset sourced from Roboflow, this repository provides a setup for training YOLOv10 model for custom dataset (Ex : Kideny stone detection for medical imaging applications) .

 ## Table of Contents